ollejacobsen/CoreBrowser/README.md

 # CoreBrowser
-A simple web file system browser build in .NETCore and MVC6.
+A simple web file system browser build with dnxcore5 and MVC6.
-A replacement for the standard web "directory browsing".
+Replacement for the standard web "directory browsing".
 Runs on Windows, OSX and Linux.

 ## License

-MIT
+MIT &copy; Olle Jacobsen